callmesangio/rails/guides/source/testing.md

 Rails makes changing the default settings for system tests very simple.
 All the setup is abstracted away so you can focus on writing your tests.

-When you generate a new application, an `application_system_test_case.rb` file is created in the test directory.
+When you generate system tests, an `application_system_test_case.rb` file is created in the test directory.
 This is where all the configuration for your system tests should live.